srikanthkakumanu/do-java/app/src/main/java/concurrency/README.md

 - A Phaser is a barrier on which <B>dynamic number of threads</B> need to wait before continuing execution.
 - A Phaser allows us to build a logic in which threads need to wait on the barrier before going to next step of execution.
 - A Phaser is a mix of CyclicBarrier and CountDownLatch.
 We can define number of parties registered may vary over time (Like count in CountDownLatch and tasks/parties in CyclicBarrier).

+<H4><B>2.8 Exchanger</B></H4>

+- It is designed to **simplify the exchange of data between two threads**.
+- The operation of an Exchanger is astoundingly simple: **it simply waits until two separate threads call its exchange( ) method**.
+  - When that occurs, it exchanges the data supplied by the threads.

 <H3><B>3.
 Executors</B></H3>